 Major Initiatives.
 The City of Raymore continues to be an active and growing community.
-49 building permits were issued during fiscal year 2011.
+65 building permits were issued during fiscal year 2012.
 With the recent economic downturn, both residential and commercial permits have slowed down.

-The City's population has grown from 587 in 1970, 3,154 in 1980, 5,592 in 1990, 11,146 in 2000 and in the 2010 census to an estimated population of 19,206.
+The City's population has grown from 587 in 1970, 3,154 in 1980, 5,592 in 1990, 11,146 in 2000, 19,206 in 2010 and to an estimated population of 19,318.

 As a growing community, it is important for the City to maintain the ability to provide services to all citizens.
 The Public Works staff is continuing to work with consultants to meet our needs for the future.
-During 2010 the water master plan was updated and staff continues to search for an additional water source.
+During 2010 the water master plan was updated.
+In 2012, staff secured an agreement with KCMO Water Services to increase water supply to meet demands for the foreseeable future.

-Capital projects of approximately two million dollars were constructed during the year using proceeds of General Obligation Bonds, water connection fees, transportation, excise, capital improvement and storm water taxes for buildings, street, storm sewer and water improvements.
+Capital projects of approximately four million dollars were constructed during the year using proceeds of General Obligation Bonds, transportation, excise, capital improvement, enterprise capital maintenance, park sales taxes and storm water taxes for buildings, street, storm sewer, sanitary sewer and water improvements.